Jaydabi/HetznerFailover/README.md

 failover.setActiveServer('10.88.77.66')
 ```

+### HetznerFailover(failoverIp, login, password)
+returns nothing

+### getActiveServer()
+requires no argument

-getActiveServer() returns the ip of the server to which the failover ip is currently routed
+returns the ip of the server to which the failover ip is currently routed

+### setActiveServer(ip)
+requires ip of the new routing target

-setActiveServer() sets the ip of the server to which the failover ip should be routed
+sets the ip of the server to which the failover ip should be routed

+returns True on success, otherwise False